philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ln: true
 ```
 ---
+@@ TODO research line number referencing in Ansible books
 Line 1: Initialize a new scenario using explicit parameters to use vagrant
 Line 2: The default `create.yml` file will cause connection issues on start-up so we fix this by copying the one from the molecule vagrant plugin itself
 Line 3: The default `destroy.yml`file won't destroy the vagrant box itself so we replace it by copying the one from the molecule vagrant plugin itself
+Line 4: @@TODO try to get rid of this line - requires removing debug formatting from molecule.yml
-Line 4: Now replace the molecule config file `molecule/default/molecule.yml` with the provided one which uses AlmaLinux9.
-Other vagrant box options can be found on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9)
+Line 5: Now replace the molecule config file `molecule/default/molecule.yml` with the provided one which uses AlmaLinux9. - Get other vagrant boxes on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9)
-Line 5: Create the new molecule instance
-Line 6: The list should now display the vagrant instance we just configured
+Line 6: Same goes for the `converge.yml` playbook
+Line 7: Same goes for the `verify.yml` playbook

+Running `molecule ceate` and `moelcule list` when it's done should now display a vagrant instance.
 ### Access Vagrant Instance
+---

-Accessing an instance is supposed to be done by running `molecule login`, this is currently not working due to a bug, see this [issue](https://github.com/ansible-community/molecule-plugins/issues/239) and should be resolved with the next release.
+Accessing an instance is supposed to be done by running `molecule login`, this is currently not working due to a [bug](https://github.com/ansible-community/molecule-plugins/issues/239) and should be resolved with the next release.
 In the meantime you can run `vagrant global-status` to get the vagrant instance IDs and `vagrant ssh <id>` to log into one of the VMs displayed.
 Afterwards just type `exit` to drop out of the instance again.

 ### Provision a service
+---
 After setting up this vagrant instance successfully it is now time to make it do something using Ansible as its provisioner.
+We will use these tasks so set up an apache web-server.
+This is just a very basic example for demonstration.

 ```reference
 title: "tasks.yml"